-WYL also receives imported wood products manufactured by WNR in the U.S. All timber sourced by WNR is U.S. or Canadian origin fiber, with approximately 40 percent harvested from Weyerhaeuser-owned and managed land and 60 percent derived from third-party timber growers within the U.S.
+WYL also receives imported wood products manufactured by WNR in the U.S. All timber sourced by WNR is U.S. or Canadian origin fiber, with approximately 48 percent harvested from Weyerhaeuser-owned and managed land and 52 percent derived from third-party timber growers within the U.S.

 WYL procures goods to support its manufacturing and operations from several jurisdictions globally, with the vast majority of its first-tier suppliers located in Canada and the U.S. WYL has a small number of first-tier suppliers located in Europe and Australia.
-In 2023, WYL made payments to 1,345 separate suppliers.
-Of these, 1,345 first-tier suppliers, a total of 99 percent

-(1,335), were located in either Canada or the U.S. The remaining 1 percent of first-tier suppliers (10) were located across six countries: Australia, Germany, Ireland, Israel, Italy and the United Kingdom.
-According to the Global Slavery Index 2023, of these eight first-tier supplier countries of origin, 100 percent of our first-tier suppliers are based in low-risk countries.1
+In 2024, WYL made payments to 2,444 separate suppliers.
+Of these first-tier suppliers, a total of 99.4 percent (2,430), were located in either Canada or the U.S. The remaining less than 1 percent of first-tier suppliers (14) were located across 9 countries: Australia, Barbados, China, Germany, Finland, Ireland, Italy, South Korea, and the United Kingdom.
+According to the Global Slavery Index for 2024, of these 9 first-tier supplier countries of origin, 8 are based in low-risk countries and China is considered a moderate-risk country.